 A while ago I was shopping on an empty stomach, foolishly thinking I was immune to impulse buys.
 I was zipping around the store, only grabbing items on my list.
-I guess I got a little too cocky.
+Maybe I got a little too overconfident.

 And then I heard her.
 With the voice of an angel, she was offering samples of an imported Italian cheese (I can’t remember the name offhand) on top of a Mary’s Gone Crackers cracker.
 About to book it in the other direction, my stomach grumbled in hunger.
 I winced.
 I knew the store had won.
 Like the house, the store always wins.

 I reluctantly sampled one of those fabulously delicious cheese-topped crackers, and then ended up buying two boxes.
 Because of course, if you buy one box, the other is $1 off.
 Yes, it turns out, I am not immune to impulse buys, lol.